blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/extensibility.md

 You can find richer examples and different combinations of this in the [.NET Core CLI repo](https://github.com/dotnet/cli/tree/rel/1.0.0/TestAssets/TestProjects).
 You can also see the [implementation of tools used](https://github.com/dotnet/cli/tree/rel/1.0.0/TestAssets/TestPackages) in the same repo.

-Building tools that require access to project's build outputs is slightly different.
-For these kinds of tools there are two components:
+Building tools that load project's build outputs for execution is slightly different.
+As stated, for these kinds of tools there are two components:

 1. A dispatcher tool that the user invokes
 2. A framework-specific dependency that contains the logic on how to find the build outputs and what to do with it